Zayda y los Culpables: Death of Zayda Peña Arjona

 stated that the fatal bullet hit her face.
 She was 26 years old.

-Her mother, Blanca Aidé Arjona, works in the office of a public prosecutor as of 2007.
+Her mother, Blanca Aidé Arjona, worked in the office of a public prosecutor, as of 2007.

-The death of Peña, who had no known connections to traffickers or any criminal activity, and did not write or perform songs about traffickers, has instilled fear and great concern in many Mexican performers.
+The death of Peña, who had no known connections to traffickers or any criminal activity, and did not write or perform songs about traffickers, instilled fear and great concern in many Mexican performers.

 Discography

 All of the albums are under the Discos Musart label.